Brief description of organisation

 Founded in 2009, Arquetopia is an award-winning, Mexican official nonprofit foundation for visual arts and music, run entirely by artists.
 Arquetopia’s programs promote development and social transformation through contemporary art with a non-traditional, culturally diverse and multidisciplinary approach.
 Arquetopia offers artist residency programs of the highest quality, making its staff available and creating a community among staff and resident artists.
 Arquetopia’s resident artist and staff backgrounds are diverse in all aspects.
 As part of Arquetopia’s mission is to promote diversity, artists from Africa, Asia, Eastern Europe, Latin America and the Middle East are especially encouraged to apply.

 In contrast to vacation rentals and B&B’s marketing themselves part-time as quasi art residencies, both Arquetopia and Arquetopia Oaxaca have always been professional spaces exclusively for artists and include structured programs; a network of collaborative workspaces, institutions, and studios; and project support.
-The residency program fee covers the costs of our facilities, a small staff, utilities, typical art materials and supplies, meals, and housekeeping.
-For the Special Instructional Residencies we offer, the instruction our residents receive from the master artists we contract –many of whom are local and indigenous artists from the poorest communities– is also funded directly from the residency program fee.
+Arquetopia is a self-sustaining, official nonprofit foundation in a developing country and is unfunded by outside entities.
+As such, and as with most artist residencies around the world, our residents fund their own programs.
+The residency program fee covers the costs of accommodation in our facilities including meals, utilities and housekeeping; weekly meetings with guidance and assistance from our staff; studio space; and some tools.
+For the special instructional residencies we offer, the instruction our residents receive from the local master artists we contract is also paid directly from the residency program fee.
+All materials for these instructional courses are included.
+For self-directed residencies, artists bring their own materials and supplies or obtain them locally.

 PUEBLA, SOUTHERN MEXICO